 Thinner bike tires have more advantages than thicker bike tires especially during racing and open road riding situations.

 Thin road tires tend to have higher rolling rates compared to thick ones thus enabling it to have higher speeds which are important during racing.
-Due to the thin appearance, the tire gets a streamlined shape which helps in cutting through the air easily impacting on to the high-speed rates on the road.
+Due to the thin appearance, the tire gets a streamlined shape which helps in cutting through the air easily impacting the high-speed rates on the road.

 Thin tires have been made with less rubber thus making it less heavy compared to thicker ones.
 This makes it more efficient and easy to handle.

 The thinner tires also experience less traction.
 More traction will slow down a bike on a smooth road.